 With World War II, the CCC program dissolved, funds for reforestation disappeared, and the nursery closed.
 In August 1947, the Conservation Department signed a special-use permit with the Forest Service acquiring full use of the nursery, tools, building, and equipment.
 In return, the Department agreed to produce two million shortleaf pine seedlings annually for national forests in Missouri.
 In 1976, the Forest Service transferred ownership of the nursery property to the Department.

 The original nursery property was 40 acres and had about 15 acres of seedbeds.
 Over the years, several acquisitions increased the size of the nursery.
 Today, the total acreage of the nursery is 754 acres, with 50 acres of seedbeds.

 In the early years of operation, the nursery produced mainly shortleaf pine seedlings, shipping more than 10 million seedlings annually.
 During the 1950s, multiflora rose was a very popular seedling.
-Autumn olive, Tartarian honeysuckle, and other non-native shrubs were in demand in the 1970s.
+Autumn olive, Tartarian honeysuckle, and other nonnative shrubs were in demand in the 1970s.
 As landowner needs have changed, so have the nursery’s production and processing.
 The nursery now grows more than 70 different species of trees and shrubs.
 Except for a few pine species and wildlife shrubs, all are native Missouri plants.
-The minimum order today is 10 trees, reduced from 200 a few years ago.
+The minimum order today is 10 trees.